What is financial data?

 Data is the basis for all sound investment models.
-In addition to traditional sources, such as company filings, investment managers are turning to non-traditional data sources for a more complete investment model.
+In addition to traditional financial data sources, such as company filings, investment managers are turning to non-traditional financial data sources for a more complete investment model.
 Non-traditional data includes information that is publicly available on the internet, but often difficult to get in a structured, easy to digest format.
-Non-traditional data sources include things like retail prices across vendors, store locations in a region, customer sentiment ratings, influencer opinions in blogs and forums, company news, and world news.
+Non-traditional financial data sources include things like retail prices across vendors, store locations in a region, customer sentiment ratings, influencer opinions in blogs and forums, company news, and world news.

 In a recent article, Osman Ali, Portfolio Manager, Quantitative Investment Strategies, GSAM said this about non-traditional data sources.
-“With the growth and availability of non-traditional data sources such as internet web traffic, patent filings and satellite imagery, we have been using more nuanced and sometimes unconventional data to help us gain an informational advantage and make more informed investment decisions.”
+“With the growth and availability of non-traditional financial data sources such as internet web traffic, patent filings and satellite imagery, we have been using more nuanced and sometimes unconventional data to help us gain an informational advantage and make more informed investment decisions.”

 Of course, bottom up analysis could not have been possible without the internet and the data would not be as usable without data extraction software.
 Takashi Suwabe, Portfolio Manager, Quantitative Investment Strategies, Goldman Sachs Asset Management, said in a recent interview, “Access to new types of data, along with the ability to capture and process that data quickly, has given us new ways to capture investment themes such as momentum, value, profitability and sentiment.”